Table of contents

 The upstream Linux kernel developers had decided that all models of Raspberry Pi return bcm2835 as the SoC name.
 At Raspberry Pi we like to use as much upstream kernel code as possible, as it makes software maintenance much easier, so we use this code.
 Unfortunately it means that

-cat /proc/device-tree/model to get an accurate description of the SoC on your Pi model.
+cat /proc/device-tree/model to get an accurate description of the SoC on your Raspberry Pi model.
+See the Raspberry Pi revision codes for more information.

 How do I run a program at startup?